Shoulderstand - Sarvangasana

 - Acute migraine or headache

 - Asthma or other breathing disorders (Hold only for short durations.
-Skip all together if it causes too much discomfort, nausea, or shortness of breath.)
+Skip altogether if it causes too much discomfort, nausea, or shortness of breath.)